Is erysipelas treatable? How to treat erysipelas at home

 The use of antibiotics in children, when the goal is to treat a skin disease, is limited to a group of oral drugs.

-Skin disease is contagious.
-The cause of the development of inflammation is an infection represented by streptococcus.
+The skin disease is contagious.
+The cause of inflammation is an infection represented by streptococcus.
 At any stage, an infectious disease is contagious.

-The infection is transmitted by contact with the skin in which the infection began: if a person has damage to the skin, then erysipelas is contagious to him.
+The infection is transmitted by contact with the skin where the infection has begun: if a person has damaged skin, then erysipelas is contagious for him.

-When in doubt whether a disease is contagious, it is worth considering the consequences and possible complications.
+If you are in doubt whether a disease is contagious, you should think about the consequences and possible complications.
 To remove doubts, it is worth imagining how difficult it is to treat an infectious skin disease.
-Instead of treating the disease for a long and difficult time, it is better to limit communication with the carrier of the infection until the patient can cure the disease.
+Instead of then taking a long and difficult time to treat the disease, it is better to limit communication with the carrier of the infection until the patient can cure the disease.

-Symptoms of the initial stage are invisible on the skin, the infection can be transmitted through wounds when a person does not suspect that he is in contact with an infected person.
-Tracking the integrity of your own skin will help to avoid infection.
+Symptoms of the initial stage are invisible on the skin; the infection can be transmitted through wounds when a person does not suspect that he is in contact with an infected person.
+Monitoring the integrity of your own skin will help you avoid infection.

 Prevention

-Having calculated the causes, pathogens of the disease, you should try to avoid them.
+Having calculated the causes and pathogens of the disease, you should try to avoid them.
 If inflammation begins after an insect bite, you need to use repellents.
-The erysipelas came after an injury, you need to protect your leg from possible wounds, burns.
+Erysipelas occurred after an injury, you need to protect your leg from possible wounds, burns.

-Given the fact that the disease is contagious, the disease is contagious.
-The presence of a predisposition to the disease, an allergy to an infectious agent, skin lesions should cause concern when in contact with a person whose skin has lesions of erysipelas.
+Given the fact that the disease is infectious, the disease is contagious.
+The presence of a predisposition to the disease, an allergy to an infectious pathogen, or skin damage should cause concern when in contact with a person whose skin is affected by erysipelas.

 Living next to an infected person leads to the need to limit communication.
 The disease in children may be more severe due to the fact that it is more difficult for them to control themselves when they want to scratch the skin.
-To avoid skin lesions in children, you need to separate them from a sick person, make sure there are no wounds on the skin through which infection can enter.
+To avoid skin lesions in children, you need to separate them from the sick person and ensure that there are no wounds on the skin through which infection can enter.

-Faced with inflammation on the leg, the next time a person, noting signs of the disease, should turn to treatment methods in advance in order to avoid serious consequences, complications.
+When faced with inflammation on the leg, the next time a person notices the signs of the disease, he should turn to treatment methods in advance to avoid serious consequences, complications.

-If the cause of the disease lies in the unstable emotional state, in the event of the first signs of a psychological disorder, it is worth taking measures to relieve tension.
+If the cause of the disease lies in an unstable emotional state, if the first signs of a psychological disorder appear, it is worth taking measures to relieve tension.

-The use of folk remedies for calming will help to cope with anxiety, a feeling of irritation.
-Right image life, a healthy diet will contribute to the improvement of the body, raising strength and good spirits.
+The use of folk remedies for calming will help cope with anxiety and feelings of irritation.
+The right image life, healthy eating will contribute to a healthier body, increased strength and good spirits.

-Erysipelas begins violently, sharply.
-A person is covered with fever with headache, chills, nausea or vomiting, severe weakness, which quickly increase as the body becomes more and more intoxicated.
-The affected area of the skin turns red, swells, because of this it is strongly stretched, and the slightest touch to it causes pain.
+Erysipelas begins violently and acutely.
+A person is seized by a fever with a headache, chills, nausea or vomiting, and severe weakness, which quickly intensify as the body becomes increasingly intoxicated.
+The affected area of the skin turns red, swells, because of this it becomes very stretched, and the slightest touch to it causes pain.

 The duration of the disease depends primarily on the form of erysipelas and the degree of streptococcal intoxication.
-If the skin turns purple and swells - this is an erythematous erysipelas.
-In the hemorrhagic form, the capillaries burst and petechial hemorrhages occur.
+If the skin turns purple and swells, it is erythematous erysipelas.
+In the hemorrhagic form, the capillaries burst and pinpoint hemorrhages occur.

-And with bullous erysipelas, in addition to a rash, blisters with watery contents, similar to blisters, also form with burns.
+And with bullous erysipelas, in addition to the rash, blisters with watery contents also form, similar to blisters, in case of burns.
 When they subside, the skin becomes covered, which peel off only after two to three weeks.
-The disease is delayed if non-healing ulcers form in their place.
+The disease drags on if non-healing ulcers form in their place.

-If the foci of erymatous erysipelas are small and the patient immediately began to be treated, then feverish state does not last long, only two or three days, and after five or six days the rash disappears completely.
-With moderate toxicity acute inflammation lasts for about a week, and the redness disappears in ten days.
+If the foci of erysipelas are small and the patient immediately began treatment, then febrile state It doesn’t last very long, only two to three days, and after five to six days the rash goes away completely.
+For moderate intoxication acute inflammation It has lasted for about a week, and the redness goes away after ten days.

-In severe cases, when the lesions are extensive, the temperature is under forty, vomiting is exhausting, the treatment can take two to three weeks or even more.
+In severe cases, when the lesions are extensive, the temperature is under forty, vomiting is exhausting, treatment can last for two to three weeks or even more.

-Often symptoms severe poisoning body toxins of streptococci occur with metastases of erysipelas in places far from the original focus of inflammation.
-With bullous form residual effects- peeling, slight swelling, skin pigmentation, peeling of dry crusts - take at least another week.
+Often symptoms severe poisoning The body is exposed to streptococcal toxins when erysipelas metastasizes in places far from the original source of inflammation.
+In bullous form residual effects- peeling, slight swelling, skin pigmentation, peeling of dry crusts - take at least another week.

-In whatever form the disease proceeds, it is always affected lymphatic system organism.
-And the duration of treatment of erysipelas also depends on the degree of its defeat.
-After all, not only the skin is accounted for, but also lymphadenitis - inflammation of the lymph nodes or lymphangitis - inflammation of the vessels.
-It is possible to develop especially severe complication: elephantiasis of the legs, and then the treatment may take more than one month.
+Whatever form the disease takes, it always affects lymphatic system body.
+And the duration of treatment for erysipelas also depends on the degree of its damage.
+After all, it is not only the skin, but also lymphadenitis - inflammation of the lymph nodes or lymphangitis - inflammation of blood vessels.
+It is possible to develop especially severe complication: elephantiasis of the legs, and then treatment may take more than one month.

-Primary erysipelas appear most often only on the face and you can forget about it pretty quickly.
-But the disease is insidious in that it often returns, affecting the legs already.
-This is especially likely if there are problems with the veins of the extremities (varicose veins or thrombophlebitis), or skin diseases, allergy, bronchial asthma.
-It happens that erysipelas disappear and reappear over the course of many years and even decades.
+Primary erysipelas most often appears only on the face and can be forgotten quite quickly.
+But the disease is insidious in that it often returns, affecting the legs.
+This is especially likely if there are problems with the veins of the extremities (varicose veins or thrombophlebitis), or skin diseases, allergies, bronchial asthma.
+It happens that erysipelas goes away and appears again over many years and even decades.

-Any form of this disease has age features.
-So, for example, children rarely get sick with erysipelas, but easily and recover quickly.
-But in older people, the disease usually proceeds much more severely, and the acute febrile period can last about a month with exacerbations of concomitant chronic diseases.
+Any form of this disease has age characteristics.
+For example, children rarely get erysipelas, but easily and recover quickly.
+But in older people, the disease is usually much more severe, and the acute febrile period can last about a month with exacerbations of concomitant chronic diseases.

-Finally, recovery can be significantly delayed if ultraviolet rays fall on the patient's skin.
-If it is mistaken to use compresses or ointments that stimulate blood circulation to relieve swelling, then the infection spreads throughout the body.
-Or use traditional medicine recipes, having no idea what the form, stage of the disease are, and not taking into account concomitant diseases.
+Finally, recovery can be significantly delayed if the patient’s skin is exposed to ultraviolet rays.
+If you mistakenly use compresses or ointments that stimulate blood circulation to relieve swelling, then the infection spreads throughout the body.
+Or use traditional medicine recipes, having no idea what the form and stage of the disease are, and not taking into account concomitant diseases.